- Last Updated Date:

 General safety information

 Despite the ongoing political transition, the security situation remains fragile.
-There has been a notable increase in the number of violent acts committed by extremists since the beginning of the year.
+There has been a notable increase in the number of violent acts committed by extremists since early 2013.
 Although these excesses are widely condemned by the authorities, enforcing the law does not always seem possible, which makes it difficult at times to restore order.

 You should be accompanied by a guide on your travels or use a guide to help plan your travel.

 It is the sole prerogative of each country or region to determine who is allowed to enter.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
 The following information on entry and exit requirements has been obtained from the Tunisian authorities.
 However, these requirements are subject to change at any time.
 It is the traveller’s responsibility to check with the Embassy of the Republic of Tunisia and its consulates for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit Tunisia, which must be valid for at least three months beyond the date of your expected departure from Tunisia.

 Canadians who intend to stay in Tunisia for more than three months should contact the Embassy of the Republic of Tunisia in Ottawa for information about visa, work permit or temporary resident status regulations prior to their departure.
 In Tunisia, you must report to the police station or the Ministry of the Interior.

 Children and travel